openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 #### RGB, grayscale, and other color space conversions

 Many computer vision algorithms (though not all!) are commonly performed on grayscale or monochome images.
 Converting color images to grayscale can significantly improve the speed of many image processing routines, because it reduces both the number of calculations as well as the amount of memory required to process the data.
-Except where stated otherwise, *all of the examples in this chapter assume that you're working with monochrome images*.
 Here's some simple code to convert a color image (e.g. captured from a webcam) into a grayscale version:

 `[Code to convert RGB to grayscale using openFrameworks] `